mmulyana/learn-playwright-udemy/readme.md

 - `use` what browser you want use, get screenshot, logs, etc
   - `browserName` choose the browser you want to use for the test, e.g., WebKit/Safari or Chromium.
   - `headless` by default is false, if true test will running without open browser only in terminal
+  - 'screenshot' Take a picture of the pageTake a picture of the page
+  - 'trace' records the entire testing session with all interaction details.
+    - 'on' will generate every test
+    - 'retain-on-failure' will generate only if test fail

 ### how to run single test only